 Beginning in fall 2020, all students at Iowa State University are required to own or obtain a laptop computer or other device appropriate to their discipline.
 Many of our College of Design degree programs believe that ownership of a correctly configured laptop is critical to your educational success.

 Why this program?

-We offer this program as a financially advantageous way for students to obtain, own, and operate their computers.
-The college also provides access for laptop program participants to support if and when things go wrong, in addition to the group buying power to get a high-end machine at a better price than usual retail individual purchasing.
-This program meets or exceeds all College of Design departmental recommendations for student laptops.
+We offer this program as a financially advantageous way for students to obtain, own and operate their computers.
+You will also have access to support if and when things go wrong.
+This program utilizes group buying power to provide a high-end machine at a better price than you could typically obtain when purchasing a laptop individually.
+The included information from your new department lists the minimum and recommended computer requirements for that area.
+The college’s program meets or exceeds all recommended requirements.

 Is this a lease?

-No, this is a special program that the college offers, which allows students to completely pay for the computer and included software and accessories over a 3-year term.
-It is completely available to the student participants to make use of during the agreement, but the college maintains ownership of the machines during the term of the contract, so that certain software programs that the College of Design owns can legally be installed and maintained.
+No, this is a special program the college offers that allows students to completely pay for the computer and included software and accessories over a three-year term.
+It is yours to make use of during the agreement, but we do maintain ownership of the machines during the term of the contract so that certain software programs the College of Design owns can legally be installed and maintained.